 - Psychometric examination preparatory course - Reimbursement may be received for a course that began up to one year prior to submission of the request for rehabilitation.

 - Travel expenses - For those without a car, expenses for travel to their studies will be paid according to the actual out-of-pocket expenses incurred in accordance with public transportation costs.

 - Rental assistance - If the educational facility is more than 40km from the student's home, such that he/she must sleep outside the home, and the educational program is full-time, the possibility to receive rental assistance, in accordance with the amounts previously established for rent by the rehabilitation assessor according to the relevant regulations will be reviewed.

 - Support and accessibility services such as a sign language interpreter, transcriptions and readings.

-- Rehabilitation pay is paid to those who are entitled to rehabilitation according to the law, who study at least 20 hours a week in a professional training program.
+- Rehabilitation pay is paid to those who are entitled to rehabilitation according to the law, who study at least 16 hours a week (before 01.11.2017 eligibility was for those who learned at least 20 hours a week).